Normal processing time

 Only when you have identified yourself this way and been linked to your application, will we consider your application to be fully submitted.

-Find information on the addresses and opening hours of SIRI's branch offices here
+Addresses and opening hours of SIRI's branch offices

 You have the right to reside and work in Denmark while you wait for an answer.